rjcorwin/end-callback-hell-using-async-and-await/README.md

 # End Callback Hell using Async and Await
 Use of async, await, and Promise in Node.js v7 mark an end to Callback Hell in Javascript.
 This also works in a Web Browser if your code is transpiled using libraries like Babel.js or Typescript.
+If you're not sure what a callback is, [watch this video](https://www.youtube.com/watch?v=M6Q0fqeJPMU).

 Turn Callback Hell...
 ```javascript